Critical local moment fluctuations and enhanced pairing correlations in a cluster Anderson model: Introduction

 How unconventional superconductivity arises near a Kondo-destruction QCP has yet to receive systematic theoretical study.
-The question is challenging because the normal state is a non-Fermi liquid with Landau quasiparticles turned critical.
-It has previously proved illuminating to study the notion of Kondo destruction within quantum impurity models \cite{Ingersent.Si.2002, Glossop.Kirchner.Pixley.Si.2011,pixley2013quantum, kirchner2008scaling, pixley2012kondo}.
-Indeed, the QCP in the single-impurity pseudogap Kondo and Anderson models captures similar critical properties to the Kondo-destruction QCP in the lattice problem (as solved within an extended dynamical mean field theory \cite{Si-2001}), including a vanishing Kondo energy scale, $\omega/T$ scaling of the dynamics, and a fractional exponent in the temperature dependence of the local spin susceptibility.
-However, due to its single-site nature, a single-impurity model is not suitable for studying unconventional non-local pairing.
-An avenue for addressing this important issue has been opened by the development of a cluster extended dynamical mean-field theory (C-EDMFT) \cite{Formalism}, which maps the periodic Anderson model to a quantum cluster model coupled to self-consistently determined fermionic and bosonic baths, where the latter decoheres and eventually destroys the Kondo entanglement \cite{entanglement}.
+The question is challenging because the normal state is a non-Fermi liquid with quasiparticles turned critical.
+An avenue has been opened by the development of a cluster extended dynamical mean-field theory (C-EDMFT) \cite{Formalism}, which maps the periodic Anderson model onto a cluster model coupled to self-consistently determined fermionic and bosonic baths, where the latter decohere and eventually destroy the Kondo entanglement \cite{entanglement}.
+The Kondo destruction QCP of the lattice problem is embedded in the QCP of the quantum cluster model, and the multi-site cluster allows the development of unconventional pairing.

-The logical first step toward the full C-EDMFT treatment of pairing correlations near a Kondo-destruction QCP is to study the corresponding properties in non-self-consistent quantum cluster models.
-Recent work \cite{Pixley.2015} has shown enhanced pairing correlations in an Ising-anisotropic two-impurity Bose-Fermi Anderson model where the mechanism for Kondo destruction is the coupling of the $z$ components of the impurity spins to a bosonic bath.
-This finding raises two important questions: Does Kondo-destruction quantum criticality robustly promote superconducting pairing correlations?
-If so, what types of interaction are important?
+It it illuminating to study the quantum cluster model by itself.
+Previous studies \cite{Ingersent.Si.2002,Glossop.Kirchner.Pixley.Si.2011,pixley2013quantum, kirchner2008scaling,pixley2012kondo} demonstrate that quantum impurity models can manifest hallmarks of a Kondo-destruction QCP such as a vanishing Kondo energy scale, $\omega/T$ scaling of the dynamics, and a fractional exponent in the temperature dependence of the local spin susceptibility.
+This is largely due to the fact that Kondo destruction is primarily a local phenomenon, and the neglect of spatial correlation is relatively unimportant.
+Recent work in an Ising-anisotropic cluster Bose-Fermi Anderson model \cite{Pixley.2015} has found enhanced pairing correlations near the Kondo-destruction QCP.
+This finding raises an important question: Does Kondo-destruction quantum criticality robustly promote superconducting pairing correlations?